Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 ## Enable actions when using Smart Folders

-Share actions are disabled by default when using Smart Folders in Alfresco Content Services.
+Share actions are disabled by default when using Smart Folders in Content Services.

 If you need to enable Share actions, these must be explicitly set in the following files: